sunshine-protocol/sunshine/docs/drafts/dcf.md

 # Discounting Future Cash Flows and Understanding Opportunity Cost
-*this one comes from my ex life in finance*

-We need to properly account for the cost of locking up capital in order to fairly assess...
+We need to properly account for the cost of locking up capital in order to fairly assess the fees charged before/after collateralization.